demian-ilnytskyi/flutter_optimized_search_field/README.md

 ```

 ---
-### BasicMultiSearchField
+### BaseMultiSearchField

 **Description:**
-A highly customizable version of MultiSearchField that supports model-basic searches.
+A highly customizable version of MultiSearchField that supports model-base searches.
 Each search result can include rich content such as descriptions and images, offering greater flexibility at the cost of a more complex configuration.

 **Pros:**
 - High customizability for multi-selection scenarios